Recommender Systems

 For example, purchase histories on an e-commerce site, or clicks on an ad.

-In this case, an appropriate replacement for Pearson \(r\) is the Jaccard similarity coefficient.
+In this case, an appropriate replacement for Pearson \(r\) is the Jaccard similarity coefficient or Intersection over Union.

 These properties interfere with similarity assessment.